AdaCore/spark2014/docs/ug/appendix.rst

 * class wide types: class wide types;
 * interfaces: interfaces;
 * not yet implemented: any other not yet implemented construct.

-The purpose of the additional information on features not yet supported is to allow users to experiment and see which features are more beneficial in their context, in order to prioritize efficiently their implementation.